Low TDS Acid Mine Drainage Wastewater Treatment

 For neutral mine drainage, the low iron levels might make it cost effective to oxidize with a chemical oxidant, like hydrogen peroxide or sodium hypochlorite.

-(Click on the image above to view the full flow sheet PDF for the acid mine drainage peroxide feed process.)
+(Click on the image above to view the full flow sheet for the acid mine drainage peroxide feed process.)

 Sometimes minor pH adjustment is needed to convert the metals to their precipitated form.
 Discharge permits may also require a specific pH, usually around 6-8.